Bits-Coin/bits-coin/README.md

 Transaction Volume: Bits-Coin can handle many more transactions per second.
 Bitcoin can only handle 3-4 transactions per second.
 Bits-Coin currently can handle 560+ transactions per second.
-The 2015 DigiSpeed hardfork introduced changes that double the capacity of the network every two years.

 Total Supply: More Bits-Coin, lower price, more micro transactions, better price stability.
-21 billion Bits-Coin will be created over 21 years.
+21 billion Bits-Coin will be created over 39 years.
 Only 21 million Bitcoin will be created over 140 years.
-1:1000 ratio.
-1 Bits-Coin for every 1000 Bitcoin.

 Flexibility: Ability to quickly add new features.
 Bits-Coin can add new features & upgrades much quicker than Bitcoin.